Is Boston Bullion A Scam? (Trustworthy Dealer?) (2022)

 As mentioned, the precious metals industry is attracting a lot of clients left and right.
 In a sense, this is slowly becoming a niche area for savvy investors.
 Furthermore, precious metals can be used in self-directed IRAs.

 With all these reasons, Boston Bullion aims to provide valuable service to their customers.
 But, is it really a legitimate company?
-If so, how does it compare to other reputable companies such as Augusta Precious Metals?
+If so, how does it compare to other reputable companies such as Goldco?

 Surely, you have your own questions and reservations about this firm.
 That is why, this ‘Is Boston Bullion A Scam?’ will prove to be useful towards your future endeavors.
 Also, we will be featuring some of their coveted products and services.